aws/aws-cdk-rfcs/text/0031-integ-testing.md

 const testResult = repoTest.run();
 if (testResult.failures > 0) {
-  // test runner should fail the test
+  // notify the test runner to fail
 }
 ```